 - 1. Except as provided in this Article, nothing in Section A shall impose obligations with respect to taxation measures. - 2.
-Article 6 [Expropriation] shall apply to all taxation measures, except that a claimant that asserts that a taxation measure involves an expropriation may submit a claim to arbitration under Section B only if: - (a) the claimant has first referred to the competent tax authorities (17) of both Parties in writing the issue of whether that taxation measure involves an expropriation; and - (b) within 180 days after the date of such referral, the competent tax authorities of both Parties fail to agree that the taxation measure is not an expropriation. - 3.
-Subject to paragraph 4, Article 8 [Performance Requirements] (2) through (4) shall apply to all taxation measures. - 4.
+Subject to paragraph 5, Articles 3 and 4 shall apply to all taxation measures, other than those on income, capital gains, or on the taxable capital of corporations, taxes on estates, inheritances, gifts, and generation-skipping transfers, except that nothing in those Articles shall apply: - (a) Any most-favored-nation obligation with respect to an advantage accorded by a Party pursuant to a tax convention; - (b) To a non-conforming provision of any existing taxation measure; - (c) To the continuation or prompt renewal of a non-conforming provision of any existing taxation measure; - (d) To an amendment to a non-conforming provision of any existing taxation measure to the extent that the amendment does not decrease its conformity, at the time of the amendment, with those Articles; - (e) To the adoption or enforcement of any taxation measure aimed at ensuring the equitable or effective imposition or collection of taxes (as permitted by GATS Article XIV(d)); or - (f) To a provision that conditions the receipt, or continued receipt, of an advantage relating to the contributions to, or income of, a pension trust, fund, or other arrangement to provide pension or similar benefits, on a requirement that the Party maintain continuous jurisdiction over such trust, fund, or other arrangement. - 3.
+Article 6 shall apply to all taxation measures, except that a claimant that asserts that a taxation measure involves an expropriation may submit a claim to arbitration under Section B only if: - (a) The claimant has first referred to the competent tax authorities (20) of both Parties in writing the issue of whether that taxation measure involves an expropriation; and - (b) Within 180 days after the date of such referral, the competent tax authorities of both Parties fail to agree that the taxation measure is not an expropriation. - 4.
+Subject to paragraph 5, Article 8(2) through (4) shall apply to all taxation measures. - 5.
 Nothing in this Treaty shall affect the rights and obligations of either Party under any tax convention.
 In the event of any inconsistency between this Treaty and any such convention, that convention shall prevail to the extent of the inconsistency.
 In the case of a tax convention between the Parties, the competent authorities under that convention shall have sole responsibility for determining whether any inconsistency exists between this Treaty and that convention.

-(17) For the purposes of this Article, the "competent tax authorities" means: (a) for the United States, the Assistant Secretary of the Treasur (Tax Policy), Department of the Treasury; and (b) for [Country], []
+(20) For the purposes of this Article, the "competent tax authorities" means: (a) for the United States, the Assistant Secretary of the Treasury (Tax Policy), Department of the Treasury; and (b) for Rwanda, the Rwanda Revenue Authority.